 Emerald City Film Screening and Q&A with Director

-This film explores the lives of immigrant Irish construction workers in New York City and will be followed by a Q&A with director Colin Broderick via Skype.
+This film explored the lives of immigrant Irish construction workers in New York City and was followed by a Q&A with director Colin Broderick via Skype.

 Culture Mix: What is Home

 A Conversation among a diverse group of Washingtonians about 'Home' - leaving, returning, becoming and settling.
-The conversation will be highlighted and illustrated by poetry readings and live music.
+The conversation was highlighted and illustrated by poetry readings and live music.

 Solas Nua, ‘new light’ in Irish, is the only organization in the United States dedicated exclusively to contemporary Irish arts.
 Based in Washington, D.C., their mission is to bring the best new Irish artistic talent to American audiences.